 Rick Perry endorsed Donald Trump for president, but in the past said Trump would destroy the Republican party.
 Now he wants to be his VP.
 What happened?Click here to read more

 15. Betsy DeVos (Secretary of Education)

 Secretary of Education is the person 15th in the line of succession.
-This person leads the U.S. Department of Education and oversees all federal education policies, and the position is currently held by John King.
+This person leads the U.S. Department of Education and oversees all federal education policies.

-Trump has selected Betsy DeVos to be his secretary of Education.
+Betsy DeVos is the current secretary of Education.
 DeVos is a prominent Republican donor and an advocate of school choice, being one of the architects of the charter school system in Detroit.
 She has had no experience in government before.